-- Outdoors: Open the plug, hold the bag below waist level, and roll the bag from the top down. - Via wall suction: Attach the wall suction adapter found in the box of Exhaust Collection Bags to the mating fitting at the bottom of the bag.
-Attach the adapter to wall suction.
+- Outdoors: Open the plug, hold the bag below waist level, and roll the bag from the top down. - Via wall suction: The Exhaust Collection Bag can be emptied via wall suction using an adapter that can be requested when ordering the device.
+Attach the barbed end of the adapter to wall suction.
+Then, connect the adapter to the mating fitting at the bottom of the bag.